cg-dot/oai-reverse-proxy/docs/aws-configuration.md

 By default, the proxy will refuse to use keys if it finds that logging is enabled, or if it doesn't have permission to check logging status.

-If you can't attach the `bedrock:GetModelInvocationLoggingConfiguration` policy to the principal, you can set the `AWS_ASSUME_LOGGING_DISABLED` environment variable to `true` to force the proxy to use the keys anyway.
+If you can't attach the `bedrock:GetModelInvocationLoggingConfiguration` policy to the principal, you can set the `ALLOW_AWS_LOGGING` environment variable to `true` to force the proxy to use the keys anyway.
 A warning will appear on the info page when this is enabled.